SAP-samples/abap-cheat-sheets/17_SAP_LUW.md

 `ROLLBACK WORK`
 - Similar to `COMMIT WORK` statements, this statement closes the current SAP LUW and opens a new one.
 - Among other things, this statement ...
-  - causes all changes within a SAP LUW to be undone, that is, all previous registrations for the current SAP LUW are removed.
+  - causes all changes within an SAP LUW to be undone, that is, all previous registrations for the current SAP LUW are removed.
   - triggers a database rollback on all currently open database connections, which also terminates the current database LUW.

 > **💡 Note**<br>